GIScience/gis-training-resource-center/content/Module_3/en_module_3_public_health_ex_1.md

     - Make sure that QGIS uses the correct delimiter (e.g., comma, tab, semicolon, etc.).
 If it is the correct delimiter, a preview of the datatable should appear in the Sample Data field.
     - Specify the `X-` and `Y-field` by selecting the respective column.
     - Click `Add`.
 The healthsites should now appear as points on your map canvas.
-5. Let's add a basemap:
-    - In the file browser, scrool down until you see `XYZ-Tiles`
-    - Uncollapse it and <kbd>double-click</kbd> on `OpenStreetMap`

 :::{caution}